Day 1 Arrival in Carlisle

-From your point of arrival, use the public transport information we provide to make the journey to Laggan/Invergarry.
+From your point of arrival, use the public transport information we provide to make the journey to Carlisle.

-There are regular bus and train services from Inverness to Edinburgh and onwards to Glasgow.
+There are regular bus & train services from Corbridge to Carlisle or Newcastle.
 Full details provided upon booking.

 Your Self-Guided Hiking Tour Includes:

 - Baggage Transfer

 from £499 per person**An additional Single Supplement Charge also applies where a single room is booked (A room for one person) BOOK NOW